 You are a Societe Generale employee and want to get involved : here you can find out about all the skills-based sponsorship projects currently available and sign up !

 Why should you get involved ?

-Skills sponsorship schemes are a fantastic way to encourage employees to uphold the Group’s values and help consolidate internal cohesion by forging links between employees and promoting teamwork.
-In 2018, within the Group, nearly 19,000 employees in France and abroad were involved in volunteering or skills sponsorship programs offered by the company during their working hours.
+Skills-based sponsorship schemes are a fantastic way to encourage employees to uphold the Group’s values and help consolidate internal cohesion by forging links between employees and promoting teamwork.
+In 2019, within the Group, nearly 21 400 employees in France and abroad were involved in volunteering or skills-based sponsorship programs offered by the company.

 For which associations ?

 The Societe Generale Foundation’s partner associations and/or associations working on the Foundation’s primary areas of focus: professional integration and education.